chrissimpkins/naked-docs/executable.rst

 The Locate Command
 -------------------
 The locate command identifies several important file paths in your project.
-We all forget.
+I forget.
+You forget.
 It's simply there to help you remember.

 The secondary commands are: